-NOTE: These pages have not yet been updated since the introduction of FreeRTOS V4.0.0.
+NOTE: These pages have not been updated since the introduction of FreeRTOS V4.0.0.
 V4.0.0 introduces the concept of co-routines which would provide a different and novel solution to those presented here.
 The Tasks and Co-routines documentation provides further information.

 Solution #2 makes full use of the RTOS.
 This results in a clean design, but one that can only be used on embedded computers with ample RAM and processing resource.
 Solution #3 attempts to reduce the RAM usage by changing the partitioning of functionality into tasks.